How We Took An Epic Family Vacation To St. Croix with Spirit Airlines

 If you are wondering about how the islands are doing after last year’s storms, the recovery has been very strong and they are open for business and tourists again.

-With the extra money to spend on experiences after flying Spirit, the first thing to do with it is a snorkeling adventure.
+Now, with the extra money to spend on experiences after flying Spirit and saving money on the flight to get down here, the first thing you should purchase is a snorkeling adventure.